Central Office Staff

 Heather Kesselman, Project Coordinator, provides logistical support for the Project's events, institutes, and special projects.
 Prior to joining the Project, she was a middle school teacher in New York City.
 She is a graduate of Vassar College and also holds Master's degrees in Literacy and International Education Policy.

-Suzanne Korn, Project Coordinator, provides logistical support for the staff developers, office staff, and Project events.
+Suzanne Korn, Project Coordinator, provides logistical support for the Project's events.
+As the in-house graphic designer, she creates promotional materials for the Project including flyers and social media posts.
 Prior to joining the Project, Suzanne worked in Higher Education.
 She is a graduate of The New School.

 Timothy Lopez, Technical Project Coordinator, provides AV and IT support for the office, the many TCRWP workshops, institutes and other special events.
 Timothy works with Project leaders and staff developers to manage TC logistics, produce video programs, develop new media, build web-based content, and mobilize web conferencing and distance learning.